![]() |

 and weather permitting this kiosk is manned from 10am until 5pm.
 There is

-a small car parking charge, just £1.50 per car and this entitles you
+a small car parking charge, so much per car which entitles you to park all

-to park all day.
-There is a steep tarmac road so you can drive all the way
+day.
+There is a steep tarmac road so you can drive all the way down which

-down which is ideal for families with young children or anyone who has difficulty
+is ideal for families with young children or anyone who has difficulty walking

-walking back up.
-If you prefer a leisurely stroll down and always carry
+back up.
+If you prefer a leisurely stroll down and always carry a camera

-a camera you will be rewarded with plenty of photo opportunities as Bideford
+you will be rewarded with plenty of photo opportunities as Bideford Bay

-Bay and the famous jagged Hartland Rock Formations come into view.
-There
+and the famous jagged Hartland Rock Formations come into view.
+There is

-is another car park and grassy picnic area about half way down.
-For over
+another car park and grassy picnic area about half way down.
+For over 400

-400 years Hartland Quay has been a haven for mariners and travellers in
+years Hartland Quay has been a haven for mariners and travellers in fair

-fair weather or foul.
-The old 16th century quay has long since gone but
+weather or foul.
+The old 16th century quay has long since gone but a visit

-a visit to the Shipwreck Museum will unlock the mysteries of how this historic
+to the Shipwreck Museum will unlock the mysteries of how this historic quay

 part of the Atlantic Heritage Coast.
 The museum also displays photographs,